24-Hour Helplines: Phone: (919) 967-7273 Text: (919) 967-7273 Online Chat:

-If you have any questions or concerns regarding this resource or if you would like to request an interview, please contact Development & Communications Director Alyson Culin at 919-968-4647 or firstname.lastname@example.org.
+We encourage reporters to familiarize themselves with the material as they educate the public on the impact that sexual violence has on our community and the resources available at the Center.
+If you have any questions or concerns regarding this resource or if you would like to request an interview, please contact Gentry Hodnett, our Development and Communications Director at 919-968-4647 or firstname.lastname@example.org.

 A wide range of stakeholders has a role in preventing sexual violence.
 Seek out a diverse pool of sources, including law enforcement, community members, medical and mental health professionals, sexual violence prevention advocates, other survivors, families, and perpetrators.
 Expanding sources is important given most sexual violence incidents are never reported to the police.

 Thanks to #MeToo, more Americans than ever are aware that sexual violence is a broad term that encompasses more than intercourse without consent.
 In addition to featuring stories on workplace sexual harassment, explore stories involving all forms of sexual assault, including physically threatening or otherwise inappropriate verbal remarks, voyeurism, child sexual abuse, and human trafficking.

 Address diversity by including the range of people who are assaulted, who commit sexual violence, or who are otherwise affected by sexual violence.
 For example, think about survivors across the lifespan, survivors of color, male survivors, LGBTQ survivors, and other underrepresented voices

 Writing about solutions, especially prevention strategies, can help shift perceptions of sexual violence from risky, random inevitabilities to a focus on rates, prevention, and causes of violence.

 Ask questions such as: How is the community working to prevent violence?
 Is it effective?
 What do stakeholders think should be done?
 What would make those strategies work?
 Provide references to concrete and context-specific examples of programs, policies, and other measures.